palletorsson/cryptogam/README.md

    1. text: https://tinyurl.com/yyz6prqa
    2. code: https://github.com/palletorsson/cryptogam/tree/master/facesofmodernart

-The current study will be finalized in Juni 2019 and is now at 60%.
+The current study will be finalized in July 2019 and is now at 60%.

 Abstract: